Welcome to the MakerViking's lair!

 A typical print takes up to a day to print, but it all comes down to what speed you are printing with, and complexity and size of the printed object.
 My personal record so far is over 100 hours.

-Norwegian 3D print enthusiast, Maker, Youtuber.
-Creator of the Ymir CoreXY 3D printer.
+3D print enthusiast, Maker, Youtuber.
+Creator of the Ymir and Fenrir CoreXY 3D printers.

 ⬇️ Want to support my work?
 Click the link below: ⬇️